Para-Lang/para-compiler/.github/ISSUE_TEMPLATE/language-feature-request.md

 ---
 name: Language Feature request
-about: Suggest an idea for this project
+about: Suggest an enhancement for the Para-C language
 title: "[Enhancement Proposal] ..."
 labels: enhancement proposal
 assignees: Luna-Klatzer